 Financial liabilities are derecognised when the obligation specified in the contract is discharged, cancelled or expired.
 The difference between the carrying amount of a financial liability that has been extinguished and the consideration paid is recognised in profit or loss.

-1.6.2 Classification and measurement of financial instruments those to be measured subsequently at fair value (either through OCI, or through profit or loss); and
+1.6.2 Classification and measurement of financial instruments

 Financial assets

 ING Group classifies its financial assets in the following measurement categories: